-Contact Dean Marcia France to gain access to the Fellowships Sakai site, where you can find information on writing personal statements, resumes, requesting letters of recommendation, and other aspects of the application process and to be put on the email distribution list for notices about upcoming deadlines, new opportunities, and workshops.
+Contact Dean Gwyn Campbell to gain access to the Fellowships Sakai site, where you can find information on writing personal statements, resumes, requesting letters of recommendation, and other aspects of the application process and to be put on the email distribution list for notices about upcoming deadlines, new opportunities, and workshops.

 W&L offers students ample help in fellowship application processes.
 To get started, please

 - and establish contact with Associate Dean of the College, Gwyn Campbell. email@example.com or x8746.